eformat/agentic-examples/agentic-apps/agentic-app-langgraph/README.md

 * Be ready to paste your LLM Endpoint, LLM Api Key and Model Name

 > NOTE: Model As a Service (MaaS can be perfectly used to this use case).
+Alternatively, you can deploy vllm as described in [README-vllm.md](README-vllm.md)

 * Use the deploy.sh script to deploy the demo in your namespace: